Table of Contents

 I went there by car from Split.
 There were two options: to use sea road D8 or highway A1.
 I choose D8 road since there was no toll and traffic jam.
 But if I went during the summer season, I would consider A1, because of high traffic and occasional traffic jam near Podstrana and Omis.

 Buses from Split to Makarska depart every few hours, and if you are not in Croatia by car, then a coach is the option.

 The trip was comfortable.
-It took me one hour to arrive in Makarska, and there were no many cars on the road.
-I parked just near the Makarska's ferry port, in the centre of the city.
-Parking price was 1 euro, and there was plenty of parking space.
-But if I went during the summer season, the cost would be 3 euros/hour, which is the most expensive parking I have ever seen in Croatia.
+It took me one hour to reach the place, and there were not many cars on the road.
+I parked just near Makarska's ferry port, in the centre of the city.
+The parking price was 1 euro, and there was plenty of parking space.
+But during summer (June - September), the parking price is 3 euros/hour for zone 1, which is the most expensive parking I have ever seen in Croatia.
 The price for zone 2, which includes parking places located a few hundred meters away from the centre is 2 euros.

 St. Peter penninsula

-After visiting the old city of Makarska, it was time for me to take a walk on beautiful St. Peter peninsula.
+After visiting the old town, it was time for me to take a walk on beautiful St. Peter peninsula.
 I enjoyed walking along the sea, with pleasant spring weather and breeze.